-Out of a strong desire to improve himself, in 1999 he relocated to Orlando, Florida, where he attended Full Sail University and received a degree in Recording Arts.
+Out of a strong desire to improve himself as a sound professional, in 1999 he relocated to Orlando, Florida, where he attended Full Sail University and received a degree in Recording Arts.
 Upon graduating Valedictorian of his class, he moved to Los Angeles, California, where he worked as a recording engineer in North Hollywood.
 A few months later, he was introduced to major-league film sound as a music editor at Remote Control Studios (then Media Ventures) in Santa Monica, where he worked with composers Hans Zimmer, Ramin Djawadi and Klaus Badelt.

 In 2002 he headed north to Toronto, Canada, to look for new challenges.
 There, he immersed himself in sound design and music for film, television and video games for many renowned companies.
 He composed music and designed sounds for numerous EA games, including Hasbro franchises “Nerf N-Strike” and “Littlest Pet Shop."
 He also collaborated on the score for THQ's “Marvel Super Hero Squad” with Mick Gordon, and composed several tracks for publisher Warner Chappell’s music library, which have been licensed for many TV shows in North America, Latin America and Europe since.

-Richie was also an Audio Director, Audio Lead and Sound Designer at videogame developer and publisher Ubisoft, and worked on projects like “Watch Dogs Legion”, “Watch Dogs 2”, “Assassin’s Creed Unity”, “Assassin’s Creed Syndicate” and “Splinter Cell Blacklist.”
+Richie was also an Audio Director and Lead Sound Designer at videogame developer and publisher Ubisoft, and worked on massive blockbuster projects like “Watch Dogs Legion”, “Watch Dogs 2”, “Assassin’s Creed Unity”, “Assassin’s Creed Syndicate” and “Splinter Cell Blacklist.”

-Since 2007 to the present day, he has also managed to build and maintain a solo artist career in his spare time.
+Since 2007 to the present day, he has also managed to build and maintain a solo artist career.
 He has songwritten, produced, recorded and performed on four solo albums of electric guitar-driven instrumental music.